MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hci-evaluation-guide-2b.md

    This command takes a few moments to complete, but once done, you should see confirmation that the configuration has been saved.

-   For information about some of the other parameters that you can use when defining your configuration, see [Explore the AKS on Azure Stack HCI environment](/azure-stack/aks-hci/kubernetes-walkthrough-powershell#step-3-configure-your-deployment).
+   For information about some of the other parameters that you can use when defining your configuration, see [Explore the AKS hybrid environment](/azure-stack/aks-hci/kubernetes-walkthrough-powershell#step-3-configure-your-deployment).

    If you make a mistake, run **Set-AksHciConfig** without any parameters, and that will reset your configuration.